What Is ‘Commission’ in Real Estate?

 By working with an agent, a seller gets the benefit of additional marketing exposure for their home.

-Agents have access to a network where they can market a home to their fellow real estate professionals who may already be working with the perfect buyer.
+Agents have access to a network where they can collaborate with other real estate professionals who may already be working with the perfect buyer.

 Beyond that, only sellers working with a licensed agent can get their home listed in the MLS.
 The MLS is a networking tool that allows agents to share property listing information with each other.